-Saturdays and Sundays are also available, and at no additional charge.
+Saturdays and Sundays are also available and at no additional charge.
 All we ask is that if you think you may need a weekend, please plan ahead.
 Weekends book far in advance and rarely do families reschedule.

 No Compromises: so that every portrait creation is enveloped in that magical, setting light known as the “golden hour,” Mark creates only one outdoor portrait per late afternoon.
 And because of their more casual, unstructured feel, outdoor sessions tend to be faster paced than studio sessions and typically last 20-40 minutes.
-Regardless of whether you choose portraits on location or in studio, our clients invariably tell us their sessions are surprisingly fun and entirely “painless.”
+Regardless of whether you choose portraits on location or in-studio, our clients invariably tell us their sessions are surprisingly fun and entirely “painless.”

 • LANDSCAPE – Park and City Sessions

-Because of Mark’s ideal Landscape and Cityscape locations, these session usually begin two hours prior to sunset, with optimal lighting lasting for as long as an hour.
+Because of Mark’s ideal Landscape and Cityscape locations, these sessions usually begin two hours prior to sunset, with optimal lighting lasting for as long as an hour.
 The long-lasting light quality lends itself for a more relaxed, stress-free session.
 Also, landscape locations are within seconds from parking.
 Thus, a quick change of clothing, feeding a hungry baby, or a having a place to hold a finicky pet is close at hand.

 • SEASCAPE – Beach Sessions